laravel/docs/upgrade.md

 > **Note:** When encrypted cookie serialization is enabled, your application will be vulnerable to attack if its encryption key is accessed by a malicious party.
 If you believe your key may be in the hands of a malicious party, you should rotate the key to a new value before enabling encrypted cookie serialization.

+### Dusk 4.0.0

+Dusk 4.0.0 has been released and does not serialize cookies.
+If you choose to enable cookie serialization, you should continue to use Dusk 3.0.0.
+Otherwise, you should upgrade to Dusk 4.0.0.

 ### Passport 6.0.7

 Passport 6.0.7 has been released with a new `Laravel\Passport\Passport::withoutCookieSerialization()` method.
 Once you have disabled cookie serialization, you should call this method within your application's `AppServiceProvider`.